 Activities and classes

 Departments offer hundreds of credit-bearing subjects during IAP.
-And any member of the MIT community may propose a non-credit bearing activity of intellectual or extracurricular nature on everything from gambling lessons to Kanye lessons.
+And any member of the MIT community may propose a non-credit bearing activity of intellectual or extracurricular nature on everything from making a pinball machine to a crash course in stand-up comedy.
 Other students take the time to travel or work or nap.
 Basically: what you do in the month of January is entirely up to you.

 IAP is also the time during which many legendary MIT events are hosted, including: